The Community's Needs

 In this community and the surrounding areas:

-More than 1,000 individuals sought treatment for mental health and/or substance abuse without health insurance coverage.
-Some of these individuals self-medicate with alcohol and illegal substances, such as cocaine, heroin, and opiates.
+More than 1,400 individuals sought treatment for mental health &/or substance abuse, with 11% Baker Acts.
+Some self-medicate with alcohol and illegal substances, such as cocaine, heroin, and opiates.

-In 2017: Over 550 individuals overdosed from substance abuse.
-The 32210 community has the highest incidence of substance abuse overdoses (290 individuals or 12% of total overdoses in Duval County).
+The 32210 community has the highest incidence of substance abuse overdoses (14% of total overdoses in Duval County).

 In the 32210 area, there are two federally qualified community health centers that provide medical and dental services.
 However, there are very limited community services and resources available to address an individual or family’s needs for ongoing therapeutic services to treat mental illness and/or substance abuse and address parenting education, supervised visitation services, tutoring services, the arts, and mentorship / peer support.
 Most of these services are offered in other parts of Jacksonville, FL and/or in the heart of Clay County, but are not easily accessible for someone living within the 32210 community and surrounding areas.